goblimey/ntripcaster/README.md

     sudo docker run -p2101:2101 68b1841290ef

+The -p connects port 2101 of the docker image to port 2101 of the host machine, in this case, your VPS.
+As I said earlier, you need to check that network connections are allowed on this port.

-That will produce something like:
+Running the image will produce something like:

 	NtripCaster Version 0.1.5 Initializing...
 	NtripCaster comes with NO WARRANTY, to the extent permitted by law.